 Only logged-in Which? members can find out which blenders we recommend in the table below. to get instant access if you aren't already a member.
 To compare all the latest models from Nutribullet, Nutri Ninja, Sage and more, head to our .

-Three blenders to avoid
+Two blenders to avoid

 Our tough tests have uncovered some great blenders and some not-so-great blenders.
-Here are three mediocre models that we don't recommend.
+Here are two mediocre models that we don't recommend.
 To find the perfect blender for you, use our to compare popular models for all budgets.

 Choosing the right blender